LordMoMA/LordMoMA/README.md

        alt="snake" /></a>
 </div>

-- 🔭 I’m currently working on a distributed log service.
+- 🔭 I’m currently working on a distributed log service like Kafka.
+- 🌱 I’m currently learning hardware engineering to get to the bascis of computer science.
 - 💬 Ask me about software architecure, system design & data-intensive applications & AWS.
 - :dancers: I’m looking for collaboration on building open source projects that are reliable, scalable, and maintainable.